COVID-19: travel health notice for all travellers

 Foreigners are permitted to enter South Africa carrying a maximum of ZAR100,000, or US$10,000 or its equivalent in foreign currencies.
 Customs forms are not required to be completed, but random customs checks are conducted.

 Veld (bush) fires are common during dry seasons.
 They are very unpredictable and extremely dangerous.
-Veld fires can spread very quickly and travel at speeds of 60 km/h or more, due to high winds.
-Stay clear of any wildfire and always verify local conditions with relevant authorities before going on bush walks, particularly during the dry seasons.
+They can spread very quickly and travel at speeds of 60 km/h or more, due to high winds.
+Stay clear of active fires and always verify local conditions with relevant authorities before going on bush walks, particularly during the dry seasons.

 Pretoria - High Commission of Canada

 South Africa, Lesotho, Madagascar, Mauritius, Namibia